Calciopoli Scandal: Juventus Relegation Amidst Match-Fixing

 I’m assuming you know all about the events leading up to the scandal, the sporting justice trial, Guido Rossi’s tampering with the system, Juve’s relegation to Serie B, etc. That was in 2006.

-Between 2008 and 2011, the criminal lawsuit against Moggi was brought to the court in Naples.
-During the trial, Moggi’s defence team unearthed a series of compromising wiretaps between Giacinto Facchetti (Inter chairmen until he died in 2006), Moratti, the referee designators, Bergamo and Pairetto, plus the referee, Nucini.
-Moggi had never spoken directly to a referee.
+Between 2008 and 2011, the criminal lawsuit against Luciano Moggi was brought to the court in Naples.
+During the trial, Luciano Moggi’s defence team unearthed a series of compromising wiretaps between Giacinto Facchetti (Inter chairmen until he died in 2006), Massimo Moratti, the referee designators, Bergamo and Pairetto, plus the referee, Nucini.
+Luciano Moggi had never spoken directly to a referee.

 The public prosecutor, Giuseppe Narducci, had previously declared that no such conversations had ever occurred.